johnwbyrd/bloomer/README.md

 1. Computes 5 hash values (FNV-1a, DJB2, SDBM, Jenkins, Murmur)
 2. Sorts the bit positions for optimal disk access
 3. Reads 2-3 disk sectors on average
-4. Returns your answer in under a second
+4. Returns your answer in a few seconds

 All while displaying progress dots and color-coded results in glorious PETSCII.